vj809419-ux/bigint-2048-calculator/README.md

 # 2048-Bit Big Integer Calculator

-A command-line arbitrary precision integer calculator implemented in C to perform arithmetic operations on integers up to 2048 bits, exceeding the limits of native C data types.
+A command-line integer calculator implemented in C to perform arithmetic operations on integers up to 2048 bits, exceeding the limits of native C data types.

 # Features